almpassos/Data-Structure/README.md

 # New Features!

+May 28th, 2017

+  - Add Generic Stack, Queue, List writen Java.
+  - An Integer Tree in Java was added also with functions to Insert and Print(PreOrder, InOrder, PostOrder).

 April 11th, 2017

   - Add Tree data struct for C# with functions to Insert and Print(PreOrder, InOrder, PostOrder).